nishihatapalmer/HashChain/src/LinearHashChain/readme.md

 to identify matches which will not rescan previously verified positions.

 The combination of both techniques ensures that performance remains linear in the worst case, but is very fast and sublinear on average.

+The technique is entirely described in
+*"Linear and Efficient String Matching Algorithms Based on Weak Factor Recognition"* by DOMENICO CANTONE and SIMONE FARO, University of Catania ARIANNA PAVONE, University of Messina.
+This work merely applies the same ideas described there to HashChain.